-Maxon Cinema 4D 11 review
+Maxon Cinema 4D 11 full review

 A few years ago 3D on the Mac wasn’t looking too great.
 There were few 3D apps of note and Apple's hardware couldn't really cope with the demands of 3D production.
 That's all changed now, of course, and Apple's 8-core Mac Pros are great machines for doing 3D graphics.
 Even better is the wide choice of 3D applications available for OS X. Even PC stalwarts like Houdini and Rhino are headed Mac-wards.

 Cinema 4D is one of the programs that has really helped the Mac's resurgence in 3D of the years.
 It's worth noting that Maxon maintains complete parity between the Mac and PC versions of its software, with both versions developed in tandem and released at the same time (unlike some).
 This is one of the reasons Cinema 4D has become one of the industry-standard 3D programs for OS X; the other being that it's very, very good.
 As the 3D industry has matured and development of 3D software has progressed there is a lot less to choose between the main all-purpose 3D animation packages.
 All of them work well and offer roughly the same feature set, so choosing the right 3D package is much less of a gamble than it used to be.
 That said, Cinema 4D has always offered a level of integration and seamlessness that can sometimes be lacking in other apps.
 It’s also historically been very robust and stable, and this latest release continues that legacy.

 The clever bit